ganeshgore/spydrnet-physical/examples/OpenFPGA/basic/README.rst

 Basic Examples
 ===============

-A collection of examples to introduce the functionality, features, and uses of SpyDrNet.
+A collection of examples introduces the functionality and features, SpyDrNet-Physical library.